adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

 There is work in progress to make omitting `INSTANTIATE_TEST_SUITE_P` show up under the `GoogleTestVerification` test suite and to then make that an error.
-If you have a test suite where that omission is not an error, for example it is in a library that may be linked in for other reason or where the list of test cases is dynamic and may be empty, then this check can be suppressed by tagging the test suite:
+If you have a test suite where that omission is not an error, for example it is in a library that may be linked in for OTHER reason or where the list of test cases is dynamic and may be empty, then this check can be suppressed by tagging the test suite: